vallard/CiscoCloudDayLab1/01-ConsumingOpenStack/README.md

 cover in these labs.
 You are welcome and encouraged to try and adapt these instructions to your own environment._

-## 1.2 Exercise - Build your Environment
+## 1.2 Exercise - Build Workstation Environment

 Login to the Metapod horizon dashboard.
 This is a URL that should be posted at the front of the class.